-Can investors implement a proposed investment pending net benefit approval?
+Can investors implement a proposed investment pending approval?

-Generally, where an acquisition of control is subject to net benefit review the acquisition cannot be implemented until the reviewing minister "is satisfied that the investment is likely to be of net benefit to Canada".
-In a global transaction where the Canadian business is being acquired directly and there is no obstacle to closing outside of Canada, it may be necessary on closing to "carve out" the Canadian portion of the acquired business until the transaction is approved by the minister.
+Generally, the direct acquisition of a Canadian business cannot be implemented until the Minister of Innovation, Science, and Economic Development (or Minister of Canadian Heritage for cultural transactions) "is satisfied that the investment is likely to be of net benefit to Canada".
+In a global transaction, where the Canadian business is being acquired directly, and there is no obstacle to closing outside of Canada, it may be necessary on closing to "carve out" the Canadian portion of the acquired business until the transaction is approved by the Minister.

-Indirect transactions involving WTO investors or sellers are not subject to net benefit review.
+Indirect transactions involving WTO investors or sellers are not reviewable.
 Indirect cultural transactions may be implemented without obtaining pre-closing approval.